NCIP/bioconductor_v1/trunk/services/caArrayQualityMetrics/client_sample/README.txt

    https://gforge.nci.nih.gov/docman/view.php/175/19873/CaArrayQualityMetricsClient.jar

+3. Unpack the jar file by running the command

+   jar -xf CaArrayQualityMetricsClient.jar

+   from a (DOS or other) shell in the directory where the file was downloaded

-3. Place microarray files to be used for quality assessment into a single directory.
+4. Place microarray files to be used for quality assessment into a single directory.
 For instance, create a directory 'extdata' and place microarray files inside this.
 The following abbreviates the DOS prompt as '>', without the directory path.